Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011)

 The algebraic solutions of $PVI_\mu$ were studied in \cite{DM}, its elliptic representation in \cite{D4}.
 The importance of $PVI_\mu$ in the theory of semi--simple Frobenius manifolds was extabilished in \cite{Dub1} and \cite{Dub}, and practically applied in \cite{guzz1} to the construction of some relevant manifolds.

 0.2 cm In this paper, we study the distribution of the movable poles of Painlev\'e transcendents, close to the critical point $x=0$.
 We do this for any $\mu\in {\bf C}$.
 Due to the symmetries of $PVI_\mu$, the results, obtained close to $x=0$, can be translated to the poles close to $x=1$ and $x=\infty$.
 We shown that the poles accumulate at the critical point, asymptotically along two rays.
-The results can be extended to the general Painlev\'e VI equation, as sketched in section \ref{generalPVI}, but details will appear in a different paper.
+The results can be extended to the general Painlev\'e VI equation, as sketched in section \ref{generalPVI}.

 0.2 cm The distribution of the poles close to a critical point for $PVI_\mu$ has been anticipated in \cite{D4}, where it was conjectured that the poles of a transcendent, considered as the meromorphic extension of a branch on the universal covering of the critical point, should accumulate at the critical point {\it along spirals}.
 The same conjecture is motivated in \cite{D3} for the general Painlev\'e VI equation.
 In \cite{Br}, the pole distribution for PVI with parameters $\alpha=\beta=\gamma=1/8$ and $\delta=3/8$ (Hitchin's equation \cite{hitchin}) is determined on the whole universal covering of ${\bf C}\backslash\{0,1,\infty\}$.
 A formula for an infinite series of poles is given in terms of Theta-functions.
 The poles are distributed along lines which are spirals at a small scale around the critical points, and more complicated lines on the whole universal covering.
 A birational Okamoto's transformation transforms the above PVI equation into $PVI_{\mu}$ with $\mu=1/2$.
 The latter, studied by Picard \cite{Picard}, will be considered in section \ref{exempicard}.